 All securities in your account will be widely traded and priced daily.
 Almost all Strategies employ index-based funds that are designed to track the performance of the major market indices such as the S&P 500, the Nasdaq, and the Russell 2000.
 Accounts can be liquidated at any time.

 Absolutely.
 An account will utilize only one Strategy.
 Many clients start with one Strategy, and then add funds to a more aggressive or more conservative Strategy.
 This is a great way to create a portfolio that has maximum model diversity.

 We seek to fully participate in the upward trends of the stock and bond markets, while preserving or increasing your multi-year gains when those inevitable and severe markets corrections occur.
 In seeking continual growth of your assets, we invest differently in up and down markets.

-A great interview explaining our approach can be viewed here.
+A great interview (old but still relevant) explaining our approach can be viewed here.

 There are many good investment approaches depending on your objectives.
 We believe if your objective is steady long term growth, then anything you can do differently to either make or at least not lose money during major market corrections is better.
 It may be true that an account using a "buy and hold" approach, if left alone, would probably work its way back up to its prior level.
 But from purely a mathematical standpoint, wouldn't it be better if your account did not have to recover much of it's lost value first before it marched to new highs?
 Please see the Factsheet graphs on the Performance Page.

 Our approach may have some degree of difficulty performing as well as it’s long term average during periods when market prices change direction very frequently in a trendless, sideways market.
 This is less frequent and these periods tend to mainly be short-lived.